YouTube Creators

 User Research

-After conducting the market research, I continued on to 5 semi-structured interviews to better understand the user needs on the YouTube app.
+After conducting the market research, I conducted 5 semi-structured interviews to better understand the user needs on the YouTube app.
 Each participant has frequently used YouTube as long time viewers and previous experiences with other social media apps.

 These interviews were crucial to understanding both user motivations and user flow for watching videos, subscribing to content creators to support their channel, and interacting with their favorite content.
 Here are the major takeaways from their responses: